fershajj/fersha_ros_pentagon/README.md

 # fersha_ros_pentagon
-To make a turtle move in a pentagonal path using ros packages in python
+To make a turtle move in a pentagonal path using rospy package in python